Maxyee/Java-Maven/WSQ-to-BMP-fingerprint-converter/README.md

 }
 ```

-5. For more information about the JNBIS libaray Visit: https://search.maven.org/artifact/com.github.mhshams/jnbis/2.1.2/jar?eh=
+5. For more information about the JNBIS library Visit: https://search.maven.org/artifact/com.github.mhshams/jnbis/2.1.2/jar?eh=
+6. We can visit this site as well for maven specification: https://central.sonatype.com/artifact/com.github.mhshams/jnbis